pyroraptor07/interactsh-rs/README.md

 A Rust client library for getting interaction logs from [Interactsh](https://github.com/projectdiscovery/interactsh) servers.
 See a basic example below; check out the [examples](https://github.com/pyroraptor07/interactsh-rs/tree/main/examples) or the client module in the [API docs](https://docs.rs/interactsh-rs/latest/interactsh_rs/client/index.html) for more detailed use.

-**IMPORTANT NOTE: The 0.4 and possibly 0.5 releases are going to be major under the hood changes.
-The 0.4 release will include some changes to the existing public API.**
+**IMPORTANT NOTE: The 0.4 release will include some changes to the existing public API.**

+Update: Sorry, this isn't dead.
+The 0.4 release will take some time, but it *will* come out eventually.

 ## Basic Use Example
 ```rust